RobertoPrevato/jekyll-now/_posts/2017-10-13-Running-Docker-applications-in-Azure.md

 ![Docker container configuration in web application](https://robertoprevato.github.io/images/posts/azuredocker/azure-docker-container.png)

-**Bad news**: the first run, and sometimes restarting the image, may take several minutes; in fact so many that you're likely going to doubt it works, like I did a few times in these days.
-Azure also offers a [Container Registry](https://azure.microsoft.com/en-us/services/container-registry/) service to store private images, and I am going to try it soon.
+The first run and restarting the image may take several minutes; in fact so many that you're likely going to doubt it works, like I did a few times in these days.
+Azure also offers a [Container Registry](https://azure.microsoft.com/en-us/services/container-registry/) service to store private images, that probably offers faster deployments: I am going to try it soon.

 ![Running application](https://robertoprevato.github.io/images/posts/azuredocker/azure-working-web.png)

-As a side note, I did several tests using [Apache Benchmark](http://httpd.apache.org/docs/current/programs/ab.html), from Warsaw, Poland to applications running on Standard S1 machines in Western Europe Microsoft data center: both Go web applications using net/http module and Python 3.6.2 uvloop applications give excellent performance, with similar results, with Python uvloop httptools faster than Go net/http setup - but httptools has less features than net/http in Go.
-PyPy 3 + Gunicorn + Gevent + Flask and Python 3.6.2 Sanic + uvloop gave good results, too, while providing a more dev-friendly technology stack, in my opinion.
+As a side note, I did several tests using [Apache Benchmark](http://httpd.apache.org/docs/current/programs/ab.html), from Warsaw, Poland to applications running on Standard S1 machines in Western Europe Microsoft data center: both Go web applications using net/http module and Python 3.6.2 uvloop + httptools applications give excellent performance, with comparable results and Python app being slightly faster - but httptools has less features than net/http in Go.
+PyPy 3 + Gunicorn + Gevent + Flask and Python 3.6.2 Sanic + uvloop (not described here) gave good results, too, while providing a more dev-friendly technology stack, in my opinion.
 Discussing this in details is out of the scope of this post.

 ## Accessing the machine from Azure Portal

 Since we are using Linux machines to host our Docker container, the development tools differs from those of Windows machines.
-Running Docker containers may be accessed, **only from Azure portal**, through SSH.
+Running Docker containers may be accessed through SSH, using Azure portal.
 The container must expose port 2222 and have a running OpenSSH server, configured with a very specific password.

 ![Linux application blade](https://robertoprevato.github.io/images/posts/azuredocker/docker-app-blade.png)

-Changes to Dockerfile, to include an OpenSSH server:
+Making an existing Docker image accessible from Azure portal requires:
-* template includes an `sshd_config` file
+* including an `sshd_config` file in the image
-* port 2222 exposed
+* exposing port 2222
-* OpenSSH server is installed and configured
+* installing and configuring an OpenSSH server

 ```docker
 # Configure ports